algolia/docsearch/docs/README.md

 Netlify runs `./scripts/netlify-deploy-preview` on each new PR (check `netlify.toml` for details).

-This script will first check if PR changes anything to the `./docs` subfolder.
+This script will first check if the PR changes anything to the `./docs` subfolder.
 If PR doesn't change anything, it will not generate the preview (this will make processing time faster).